List of United States Space Force lieutenant generals

-This is a complete list of lieutenant generals in the United States Space Force.
-The rank of lieutenant general (or three-star general) is the second-highest rank achievable in the U.S. Space Force, and the first to have a specific number of authorized positions for it set by statute.
+The rank of lieutenant general (or three-star general) is the second-highest rank achievable in the United States Space Force, and the first to have a specific number of authorized positions for it set by statute.
 It ranks above major general (two-star general) and below general (four-star general).

-There have been eight lieutenant generals in the United States Space Force, one of whom was promoted to four-star general.
-All achieved that rank while on active duty in the U.S. Space Force, and all were commissioned via identical paths to Air Force commissioned officers: five via Air Force Reserve Officer Training Corps (AFROTC) at a civilian university, and three via the U.S. Air Force Academy (USAFA).
+There have been 14 lieutenant generals in the U.S. Space Force, four of whom were promoted to four-star general.
+All achieved that rank while on active duty in the U.S. Space Force, and all were commissioned via identical paths to Air Force commissioned officers: 10 via Air Force Reserve Officer Training Corps (AFROTC) at a civilian university, three via the U.S. Air Force Academy (USAFA), and one via the Academy of Military Science (AMS).

 List of generals

 Entries in the following list of lieutenant generals are indexed by the numerical order in which each officer was promoted to that rank while on active duty, or by an asterisk (*) if the officer did not serve in that rank while on active duty in the U.S. Space Force or was promoted to four-star rank while on active duty in the U.S. Space Force.
 Each entry lists the general's name, date of rank, active-duty positions held while serving at three-star rank, number of years of active-duty service at three-star rank (Yrs), year commissioned and source of commission, number of years in commission when promoted to three-star rank (YC), and other biographical notes (years of birth and death are shown in parentheses in the Notes column).
 Lieutenant generals of the U.S. Air Force who transferred to the Space Force in the equivalent grade or promoted to grade after transfer to the Space Force are included.